BZoennchen/supercollider-book/_build/html/_sources/chapters/supercollider/scheduling/2-clocks.md

 ## Scheduling Pbinds

 Using a *gated* envelope makes it difficult to use a plain scheduler since we have to set the gate of the synth to ``0`` manually, i.e. by another scheduled function.
-For example, the ``default`` instrument is consists of a gated envelople.
+For example, the ``default`` instrument consists of a gated envelope.
-The following ugly code plays it buy using a [TempClock](https://doc.sccode.org/Classes/TempoClock.html).
+The following ugly code plays it by using a [TempClock](https://doc.sccode.org/Classes/TempoClock.html).

 ```isc
 (